 This picture illustrates using foam board to create a box that fully encapsulates the can light.
 The box is airtight and is sealed to the sheetrock with a can of foam.
 The box is several inches away from the can and will provide a space required for Non-Insulation Contact Can lights.
 Once the box is installed and sealed to the sheetrock, then additional insulation can be put on top.

 If in doubt, cut a hole in the foil.
 Unless you are SURE your can lights are airtight, you should cut a hole about 12″ round in the radiant barrier foil directly above the can lights.
 This will allow any air leakage with warm-moist air to bypass the foil and prevent it from getting “trapped” below the foil.
 For many customers this is the easiest and safest way to prevent any potential moisture problems.
 Don’t worry about any decrease in the effectiveness of the radiant barrier.
 Cutting a few holes in hundreds or thousands of square feet of radiant barrier will have only a trivial impact on its performance.
+To further reduce the risk of trapping moisture, if you’re in a cold climate we recommend using SuperPerf™ AtticFoil™ over your insulation since it’s designed with larger holes for maximum breathability.

 Cutting a hole is the radiant barrier foil is not ideal, but it is much better than getting condensation below the foil.
 If you think your can lights are leaky, cut a 12″ hole directly above them.